Kong/kong/README.md

 Kong is a scalable and customizable API Management Layer built on top of Nginx.

-> **Note**: getkong.org is still a work in progress, in the meanwhile, please follow instructions in this README instead.

 * **[Installation](#installation)**
 * **[Documentation](#documentation)**
 * **[Usage](#usage)**